 But all of the research on soy lecithin isn’t negative.
-There is a substantial body of research that connects soy lecithin with improved blood lipid profile (Cell Biochemistry & Function) and cholesterol markers (Cholesterol).
+A substantial body of research connects soy lecithin with improved blood lipid profile (Cell Biochemistry & Function) and cholesterol markers (Cholesterol).

 Food allergens affect everyone differently.
-If a person is not seeing ideal results from a product such as Gold Standard 100% Whey, a hidden ingredient such as soy lecithin could be the culprit.
+If a person does not see ideal results from a Gold Standard 100% Whey product, a hidden ingredient such as soy lecithin could be the culprit.
 As with all supplements, the best approach is to assess your tolerance carefully and consult with your doctor before adding a potent supplement to your diet or exercise regimen.

 This is an artificial sweetener, and like many artificial sweeteners, long-term effects are not usually determined until 5-10 years of consistent use.